NoCheatPlus/Docs/Development/Discussion/Design.md

 * Add examples to wiki.
 * May add a named sets configuration for  (name -> active, flags, blocks) for doors and the like, disabled by default.

+## Detect abusing vanilla fall damage

+Clients can force vanilla fall damage by accumulating fall distance and faking the onground flag.

+Thinkable solutions:
+1. Check and correct the onground flag.
+[Problem: asynchronous handlers don't have Bukkit API access for blocks, plugins might change stuff on base of events.]
+2. Always override the onground flag and let NCP deal with the effects.
+[Problem: Might change processing on server side, in terms of nasty side effects.
+Still might be feasible, if we can add-in a heuristic, e.g. updating a per-player block cache for off-primary thread access, or if there are no relevant side effects.]
+3. Fall damage dealt by the server is mostly easy to detect, because it's not NCP dealing it, so it's possible to set-back in such a case.
+Of course there can be further checks:
+ * Track repetition of letting Bukkit deal fall damage.
+ * Track difference of height vs. accumulated fall distance.
+ * Use tracked/queued flying packet data to check if the player is really on ground but told otherwise.
+4. Cancel fall damage in such a case and undo effects.

+3. and 4. look good and might give rise for further checks (detect accumulating fall damage using micro moves, e.g. inspecting flying packets).

 ## 1.9 support

 ### Let CreativeFly handle ELYTRA and LEVITATION